icicleio/icicle/src/Stream/README.md

     - [await()](#await) - Notifies when a stream is available for writing.
     - [end()](#end) - Writes data to the stream then closes the stream.
     - [isWritable()](#isWritable)
-- [DuplexStreaminterface](#duplexstreaminterface) - Interface for streams that are readable and writable.
+- [DuplexStreamInterface](#duplexstreaminterface) - Interface for streams that are readable and writable.
 - [Stream](#stream) - Buffer that implements `Icicle\Stream\DuplexStreamInterface`.

 #### Function prototypes